What is SMILE?

 During the SMILE procedure, anesthetic drops are used to numb the eye.
 Dr. Hamilton carefully positions the VisuMax femtosecond laser to treat the eye.
 The laser uses tiny laser pulses, applied at an astounding 500,000 pulses per second, to define a lens shaped piece of material (called a “lenticule”) in the center of the cornea (window on the front of the eye).
 These pulses form bubbles less than 1/100th the width of a human hair.
 The shape of the lenticule is precisely determined and customized to the patient’s nearsighted correction.
 The laser then creates a tiny connecting tunnel through which the surgeon removes the lenticule from the cornea.
 By removing the lenticule, the shape of the cornea changes and corrects the nearsightedness.
 No flap is required with SMILE and the procedure is completed using only the VisuMax laser.

 At the UCLA Laser Refractive Center, the SMILE technique is just one of 4 amazing refractive surgery procedures offered by Dr. Rex Hamilton for vision correction.
-The SMILE technique builds on the incredibly successful LASIK and PRK laser procedures that have been the mainstay of cornea refractive surgery at the UCLA Laser Refractive Center for more than 20 years.
-In addition to these 3 procedures performed on the cornea, the Visian ICL intraocular lens implant procedure offers a solution to patient with extreme nearsightedness.
+The SMILE technique builds on the incredibly successful LASIK and PRK laser procedures that have been the mainstay of corneal refractive surgery at the UCLA Laser Refractive Center for more than 20 years.
+In addition to these 3 procedures performed on the cornea, the Visian ICL intraocular lens implant procedure offers a solution to a patient with extreme nearsightedness.
 Following a comprehensive diagnostic examination, Dr. Hamilton will determine which procedure is best for your particular situation, lifestyle, and visual needs.
-Click here to understand some of the differences between the 3 laser techniques (PRK, LASIK and SMILE) and what to expect post-operatively from each procedure.
+Click here to understand some of the differences between the 3 laser techniques (PRK, LASIK, and SMILE) and what to expect post-operatively from each procedure.
 Click here to hear Dr. Hamilton describe some aspects of the SMILE procedure and to hear from a patient about her SMILE experience.